 This is a great question and we get asked all the time.
 Unfortunately, Google does not allow you to reassign or even remove reviews from your Google listing.
-If you find yourself in a situation where you have a bad review that you feel is false, you can do two things to try to lessen the blow:
+If you find yourself in a situation where you have a bad review that you feel is false, you can do three things to try to lessen the blow:

 - In the case of customers reviewing the wrong location, this isn’t something you can move or reassign.
 The only thing that has worked for us is to send an email to those few individuals and asking them to leave their review on the correct locations listing.
 Since you are asking your customers to redo their kind act, you can use this link generator to help streamline the process: https://www.grade.us/home/labs/google-review-link-generator